On and Around Matinloc Island, The Philippines

 - Be savvy about the city you’re in.
 Before you get there, you should do a bit of research about how much you should pay for a taxi or other services.
 You are more likely to be ripped off if you are alone.
 If there isn’t a meter in your taxi, negotiate a price before you start driving!

 - Book a hostel or hotel.
 Not everyone would agree with this, but I like to go online the day before or the day of and try to find something.
 It takes a lot of stress out of the travelling.
 There are many times I have just shown up in a city or town and found great accommodation, but booking or at least researching something beforehand often saves money, time, and frustration.
 I would hate to be stuck in a city at night without a place to stay…especially alone.
-I always, always, always use Hostelworld; they have never lost a booking and their ratings are often fairly accurate.
+I always use Hostelworld; they have never lost a booking and their ratings are often fairly accurate.

 - Trust your gut.
 I don’t agree with saying, “Trust no-one”, as other sites and books are wont to do, but be wary of anyone who comes along with a great deal or starts enthusiastically chatting with you (there may be an accomplice nearby to swipe your stuff while you’re distracted, so keep your valuables as close as possible).
 If it feels wrong, or if it feels too good to be true, trust that intuition.